-Patent savvy companies recognize the opportunity to exploit the economic power conveyed by the ownership of patents - through licensing, litigation, divestiture and acquisition.
-Company management, stakeholders and investors are taking note - they realize that it is vital for to understand the value of the patents it owns and the impact on the company’s net worth.
+Patent savvy companies recognize the opportunity to exploit the economic power conveyed by the ownership of patents through licensing, litigation, divestiture and acquisition.
+Company management, stakeholders and investors are taking note – they realize that it is vital to understand the value of the patents it owns and the impact on the company’s net worth.
 Surprisingly, the practice of valuing patents is often not on the financial sector’s radar let alone being carried out with competence!

 There is also an underlying assumption that best efforts are being made to leverage a patented invention and that the economic potential is being exploited.
-The assumption is not always true, more often companies do not fully exploit the full economic potential of the patents they own.
+This assumption is not always true, more often companies do not fully exploit the full economic potential of the patents they own.
 Hence there is a need in determining the economic opportunity represented by potentially underutilized patents.

 Patents provide an opportunity to acquire a monopoly of profits generated from innovation.
 They serve as powerful incentives for companies, research organizations as well as individual inventors to invest resources and patent their discoveries.
 A patent is a right granted by the government to a person or legal entity such as a corporation.
 The patent provides the patent owner the “right to exclude” others from making, using or selling the invention/s claimed in the patent for 20 years.
 As the sole source of the patented invention, owners are granted a time-limited right to exclude competitors from the marketplace.
 Further, the patented right can be sold for a lump sum or it can be licensed in return for royalty payments.

 A patent portfolio bears similarities to a financial fund.
 A financial fund own assets such as publicly traded stocks: